-VyprVPN gives you the option to use 4 different VPN protocols, including WireGuard, IPSec (L2TP and IKEv2), Chameleon (also known as ChameleonTM or Chameleon 2.0), and OpenVPN.
+VyprVPN allows you to use 4 different VPN protocols, including WireGuard, IPSec (L2TP and IKEv2), Chameleon (also known as ChameleonTM or Chameleon 2.0), and OpenVPN.
 When I connected to VyprVPN the first time, I was pleased to find that I was automatically connected using WireGuard, the most advanced protocol available.
-If you’re not sure which protocol is ideal for your online habits, take a look at their main features below.
+If you’re unsure which protocol is ideal for your online habits, take a look at their main features below.

-VyprVPN’s choice of protocols differ slightly depending on which device you’re using.
+The protocols differ slightly depending on which device you’re using.
 The only operating systems to offer all 4 protocols are Windows, macOS, and iOS.
 Android users lose the ability to choose IKEv2 — and if you want to download VyprVPN on Linux, you won’t be able to choose WireGuard.
 OpenVPN and Chameleon protocols are also available to use directly on routers.

 The VPN has a kill switch that stops data leaks by cutting off your internet if your connection drops.
 This way, you needn’t worry about your IP addresses being abruptly exposed if there’s a power outage, your device goes to sleep, or the VPN’s server shuts down.
-The feature is available on both desktop and mobile versions of the VPN app.

 To test the kill switch on my Windows laptop and Android phone, I kept switching between different servers.
 My connection was blocked as soon as I disconnected from a current location and remained offline until my traffic was securely rerouted through a new server.